markojavorac/nfc_platform/README.md

-Running the i2cdetect program will let you know if your pi can actually see the i2c device.
+Running the i2cdetect program will let you know if your PI can actually see the i2c device.
 Your address might vary from mine and thats fine.
 The goal is just get an address.

 ![i2c detect](https://github.com/markojavorac/nfc_platform/blob/master/resources/nfc_sw1.png)